istreamlabs/pebble/CONTRIBUTING.md

-# Contributing

 ## Become a Contributor

-Hey, it's why you're here, so we here's how you can contribute to Pebble:
+Here's how you can contribute to Pebble:

+1. Report bugs or propose new features by [filing a Github issue](https://github.com/iStreamPlanet/pebble/issues).
 1. Code something and make a pull request.
 1. Design a new component or update the styles.
 1. Submit updates to the documentation.
-1. Report bugs or propose new features by [filing a Github issue](https://github.com/iStreamPlanet/pebble/issues).

 ## How to Contribute